flatironinstitute/disBatch/Readme.md

 options:
-  -h, --help            show this help message and exit -e, --exit-code       When any task fails, exit with non-zero status (default:
-                        only if disBatch itself fails) --force-resume        With -r, proceed even if task commands/lines are different.
+  -h, --help            show this help message and exit -e, --exit-code       When any task fails, exit with non-zero status (default: only if disBatch itself fails) --force-resume        With -r, proceed even if task commands/lines are different.
   --kvsserver [HOST:PORT]
                         Use a running KVS server.
   --logfile FILE        Log file.
   --loglevel {CRITICAL,ERROR,WARNING,INFO,DEBUG}
                         Logging level (default: INFO).
-  --mailFreq N          Send email every N task completions (default: 1). "--
-                        mailTo" must be given.
+  --mailFreq N          Send email every N task completions (default: 1). "--mailTo" must be given.
   --mailTo ADDR         Mail address for task completion notification(s).
   -p PATH, --prefix PATH
                         Path for log, dbUtil, and status files (default: ".").
-                        If ends with non-directory component, use as prefix for these files names (default:
+If ends with non-directory component, use as prefix for these files names (default: <Taskfile>_disBatch_<YYYYMMDDhhmmss>_<Random>).
-                        <Taskfile>_disBatch_<YYYYMMDDhhmmss>_<Random>).
   -r STATUSFILE, --resume-from STATUSFILE
                         Read the status file from a previous run and skip any completed tasks (may be specified multiple times).
-  -R, --retry           With -r, also retry any tasks which failed in previous
-                        runs (non-zero return).
+  -R, --retry           With -r, also retry any tasks which failed in previous runs (non-zero return).
-  -S, --startup-only    Startup only the disBatch server (and KVS server if
+  -S, --startup-only    Startup only the disBatch server (and KVS server if appropriate).
+Use "dbUtil..." script to
-                        appropriate).
-Use "dbUtil..." script to add execution contexts.
+                        add execution contexts.
 Incompatible with "--ssh-node".
   --status-header       Add header line to status file.
   --use-address HOST:PORT
                         Specify hostname and port to use for this run.
   -w, --web             Enable web interface.
+  -f, --fail-fast       Exit on first task failure.
+Running tasks will be interrupted and disBatch will exit with a
+                        non-zero exit code.
   --taskcommand COMMAND
                         Tasks will come from the command specified via the KVS server (passed in the environment).
   --taskserver [HOST:PORT]
                         Tasks will come from the KVS server.
+  --version             Print the version and exit
   -C TASK_LIMIT, --context-task-limit TASK_LIMIT
                         Shutdown after running COUNT tasks (0 => no limit).
   -c N, --cpusPerTask N
                         Number of cores used per task; may be fractional (default: 1).
-  --fill                Try to use extra cores if allocated cores exceeds
+  --fill                Try to use extra cores if allocated cores exceeds requested cores.
-                        requested cores.
-  -g, --gpu             Use assigned GPU resources [DEPRECATED] --no-retire           Don't retire nodes from the batch system (e.g., if
-                        running as part of a larger job).
+  --no-retire           Don't retire nodes from the batch system (e.g., if running as part of a larger job).
   -l COMMAND, --label COMMAND
                         Label for this context.
 Should be unique.
-  --retire-cmd COMMAND  Shell command to run to retire a node (environment
+  --retire-cmd COMMAND  Shell command to run to retire a node (environment includes $NODE being retired, remaining
-                        includes $NODE being retired, remaining $ACTIVE node list, $RETIRED node list; default based on batch system).
-Incompatible with "--ssh-node".
+                        $ACTIVE node list, $RETIRED node list; default based on batch system).
+Incompatible with "-- ssh-node".
   -s HOST:CORECOUNT, --ssh-node HOST:CORECOUNT
-                        Run tasks over SSH on the given nodes (can be specified multiple times for additional hosts; equivalent to setting DISBATCH_SSH_NODELIST) -t N, --tasksPerNode N
+                        Run tasks over SSH on the given nodes (can be specified multiple times for additional hosts;
+                        equivalent to setting DISBATCH_SSH_NODELIST) -t N, --tasksPerNode N
                         Maximum concurrently executing tasks per node (up to cores/cpusPerTask).
 ```

 The options for mail will only work if your computing environment permits processes to access mail via SMTP.